Developing your Elevator Pitch

 • Search online for opportunities to pitch your book - either through an online submission to a publisher, in person at a conference, or for an agent, etc.

 • Do some research on what kinds of books they are publishing and their target audience.
 Have a think about why you may target a publisher or agent specifically.
-One of the easiest ways to get a sense of a publisher’s ‘brand’ is from their Twitter/X history.
+One of the easiest ways to get a sense of a publisher’s ‘brand’ is from their social media channels.

 • Inform yourself about who is taking the pitches and what they're looking for.
 Do they have any special requirements for the pitches e.g. timing?
 If so, be sure to remain within those guidelines.
 If the brief is for two minutes maximum, aim for 100-150 words.